 It recorded 41.3 million passengers, representing an increase of 14.8% compared to traffic in the same period of 2019.
-The volume of passengers reflect the year-on-year growth of 27.9% and 50.6% recorded in domestic and international traffic, respectively.
+Its figures reflect the year-on-year growth of 27.9% and 50.6% recorded in domestic and international traffic, respectively.

-At the Group's airports in Mexico, passenger traffic has increased by 14.2% compared to the pre-pandemic volume.
+At the Group's airports in Mexico, passenger volume represents an increase of 14.2% compared to the pre-pandemic volume.